 UK Corporate Governance Code

 The UK Corporate Governance Code 2016 (PDF) sets standards of good practice in relation to board leadership and effectiveness, remuneration, accountability and relations with shareholders.
+A new 2018 version (PDF) takes effect from 1 January 2019.

 All companies with a Premium Listing of equity shares in the UK are required under the Listing Rules to report in their annual report and accounts on how they have applied the Code.
 See the relevant section of the Listing Rules.